 - Links to resources for working with students with autism: https://www.education.govt.nz/school/student-support/special-education/supporting-children-and-young-people-with-autism-spectrum-disorder-asd/resources-for-working-with-students-who-have-asd/

-- New Zealand ASD Guidelines: https://www.health.govt.nz/publication/new-zealand-autism-spectrum-disorder-guideline
+- Aotearoa New Zealand Autism Guidelines: https://www.whaikaha.govt.nz/about-us/policy-strategies-and-action-plans/nz-autism-guideline

 - For a comprehensive list of learning support and links to further information see: https://www.education.govt.nz/school/student-support/special-education/